Alicedyd/SimXTodo/README.md

 - Inspired by vim's keyboard-driven philosophy
 - Thanks to the open source community for continuous feedback
 - Cross-platform file system conventions for seamless user experience

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-### Development Setup

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ---